slithiaote/lepton/paper.md

 the plain text file format used by ''Lepton'' is intended to be human-understandable as opposed to machine-readable, and simple enough to be usable without the software.

-Among the current approaches proposed for reproducible research, ''Lepton'' focuses on
+Among the current approaches proposed for reproducible research, ''Lepton'' focuses on:

 - offline execution so that results are operator independent,
 - long-term maintainability of ''Lepton'' itself and the documents produced with it through a plain text format and a well documented reference implementation